bpolaszek/bentools-pdoextended/README.md

 PDOExtended
 ===========

-A PDO extension that will help your developper's life.
+A PDO extension that will help your developer's life.

 Example usage :